techidaily/site-ai-voice-clone/source/_posts/2024-approved-maximize-your-user-engagement-with-instagram-live-shopping-expert-tips.md

  Businesses on Instagram used to utilize live broadcasts to sell products directly from the app.
 It allows them to interact with viewers and drive real-time engagement.
 Instagram live shopping allowed people to save videos so customers could shop after the broadcast.
 Using this feature helped companies humanize their brand by telling stories.

- According to a[report](https://business.instagram.com/blog/instagram-live-shopping-reach-customers) , many Instagram users shopped weekly on the platform.
+ According to a [report](https://business.instagram.com/blog/instagram-live-shopping-reach-customers) , many Instagram users shopped weekly on the platform.
 They utilized many features like shopping tags and the “Shop” tab.
 However, Instagram stopped supporting live shopping on March 16, 2023\.
 It was decided so that Instagram could focus more on other features of their application.

 ### Reason for Discontinuing Live Shopping Feature